timmayg/clus2023-devwks-2008/03-Harden_Services.md

-# Harden IOS XE Services
+# Harden IOS XE SSH & HTTPS Services

 Now it's time to run some Ansible Playbooks and Reduce the Attack Surface of the IOS XE box! <br>

-<ol>

-<li>Enable Only Secure Cryptographic Primers on the IOS XE SSH Service</li>
 The SSH server on IOS XE supports several cryptographic primers that are enabled for compatibility reasons.
 Some of these are less secure than others.
 In this task we will run a playbook that will modify the SSH server to only use highly secure cryptographic primers.
 Modern versions of the popular SSH clients (eg. OpenSSH, putty, SecureCRT) supported these primers.

+<ol>
+<li>Enable Only Secure Cryptographic Primers on the IOS XE SSH Service</li>

+<br><br><br>

 <li>View the Cat9K SSH Status. </li>
 Observe the large number of primers that are options for each algorithm.